Nova-Redd/Digital-Triplet/README.md

 I will describe our experiences with both outlining the challenges faced, ways we went around them and possible solutions for those that we didn't
 ### Using Python's face-recognition library
+This was the easiest and most accurate.
+And why not, its basically recognition through comparison.
+Locate a face from the camera feed, compare it with saved images, and boom!
+Match found! or no boom😶if unauthorized
+#### Challenges